 How do you approach your pastor (of five years) and tell him that he has not been in line with the Word of God?
-And if this is such a touchy subject, and if he is unapproachable, do you just accept the decision to find a new church?
+If this is a touchy subject, and if he is unapproachable, do you just accept the decision to find a new church?

-But you state that your pastor is not “in line with the Word of God.”
-I understand that to mean that your pastor is either teaching false doctrine, twisting it for his own purposes, or ignoring his biblical responsibilities in his teaching in some way.
-If your statements are true, then your pastor is in sin, and you have a biblical responsibility to speak with him about your concerns.
-Therefore, I would recommend that you, along with some other people, meet with him.
-Start by telling him your concerns, and then give him an opportunity to explain himself.
-Sometimes they leave important facts out.
+Ask to meet with him.
+Start by gently telling him your concerns.
+Be respectful and do not rebuke him.
+Give him an opportunity to explain himself.
+Every pastor does not and cannot include all the potential facts in a sermon.
 This can result in misunderstanding and sometimes the listener is not knowledgeable enough to realize that the teacher or preacher is speaking the truth.
 Some of our churches are very weak when it comes to teaching.
-Listen to his explanations, but do not make any commitments or statements of apology or condemnation during or at the close of the meeting.
-After the meeting you will have an opportunity to reflect on what was said.
+Listen to his explanations, but do not make any commitments or statements of apology or condemnation during or at the close of the meeting, unless you are convinced he was correct and that you had made a judgment error.
+After the meeting, you will have an opportunity to reflect on what was said.
 Then you might want to return for another visit.